hrony/android_faceid/README.md

 # android faceid
 一:
 1.UVCCamera-master
-	编译libusb.so 和libuvc.so
+	compile libusb.so and libuvc.so
 2.faceid_sdk_client
+	in the sdk of android4.4:
+	the folder of android
-	在android4.4中android目录 mm -B 编译 faceid.so
+	mm -B to compile faceid.so
 3.faceid
 	faceid apk demo